MatthewSloyan/fractal-image-creator/README.md

-# Mandlebrot Fractal Creator
+# Mandelbrot Fractal Image Creator

-C++ program that displays writes a Mandlebrot fractal image to a .bmp file.
+C++ program that writes a Mandelbrot fractal image to a .bmp file.
 This was a learning experience for C++ and was followed and adapted from Cave of Programming tutorials.